 Table 3.
-Share prices and credit ratings for selected companies in the electric power sector.37
+Share prices and credit ratings for selected companies in the electric power sector.
+On December 5, 2005, Calpine was de-listed from the New York Stock Exchange.

-Equities markets have not been kind to the merchant sector either, and have expressed their displeasure with the path of U.S. electricity restructuring by pricing the stock of vertically-integrated utilities at a premium to merchant-sector stock.
+Equities markets have not been kind to deregulated utilities or the merchant sector; they have expressed their displeasure with the path of U.S. electricity restructuring by pricing the stock of utilities in states that have refused to restructure at a premium to that of utilities in states that have restructured.
+The stock of merchant generators has taken a real beating; the New York Stock Exchange de-listed Calpine on December 5, in anticipation of a bankruptcy filing.
 Table 3 shows the stock prices for several merchant generators and integrated utilities in 2001 (when power prices in California were still high) and 2005.
-Stock prices and credit ratings for merchant firms have slipped, while those for vertically-integrated and regulated utilities have been stable or have risen.
+Stock prices and credit ratings show this hierarchy of utilities in states that have not restructured being preferred to utilities in states that have restructured, since merchant firms bringing up the bottom.
 Given the emphasis that U.S. electric restructuring has placed on the role of the merchant sector to drive competition and investment, the numbers from the financial sector are not encouraging.